 Call for Native Artists & Art

-As part of this work, First Nations invites Native artists who are American Indian, Alaska Native, and/or Native Hawaiian — and who are U.S. residents — to submit artwork or an artistic production that depicts or reflects Native justice in their communities through the artist’s eyes.
-First Nations will also conduct up to two interviews of selected Native artists to learn more about each applicant’s artwork/artistic production and perspective on Native justice and will develop artist profiles that may be shared publicly with First Nations’ stakeholders and in a virtual exhibit.
+As part of this work, in January 2023 First Nations invited Native artists who are American Indian, Alaska Native, and/or Native Hawaiian — and who are U.S. residents — to submit artwork or an artistic production that depicts or reflects Native justice in their communities through the artist’s eyes.
+First Nations will conduct interviews of selected Native artists to learn more about each applicant’s artwork/artistic production and perspective on Native justice and will develop artist profiles that may be shared publicly with First Nations’ stakeholders and in a virtual exhibit.

-For this initiative, First Nations is seeking Native artists engaged in traditional and/or contemporary artistic mediums, including, but not limited to:
+For this initiative, First Nations sought Native artists engaged in traditional and/or contemporary artistic mediums, including, but not limited to:

 - Creative writing, music, song

 - Multi-disciplinary arts

 Selected artists will receive a stipend of $4,000.
 Check back for updates on artist selections and ongoing news.